vivhubb/bbtheory-game/README.md

 ![Game over](/assets/readme.images/game-over.png)

-The overall look of the game area can be associated with a "robotic face" which fits well with the site's purpose (being a game) as well as with the theme of The Big Bang Theory, where most of the characters are geniuses and scientists.
+The overall look of the game area can be associated with a "robotic face" which fits well with the site's purpose (being a game) as well as with the theme of *The Big Bang Theory*, where most of the characters are geniuses and scientists.

 [JUMP to TOP](<#contents>)